 Postnatal visits - except stitch removal and emergency all other visits can be postponed.

 Baby vaccination - It is best for baby and mother to stay indoors.
 Connect over phone or telemedicine to your pediatrician.
-Routine vaccinations can be postponed.
+Routine vaccinations can be postponed if situation demands so.

 Be positive.
 Focus on positive thoughts.
 Try to stay happy.